-- Park truck in designated parking area. - Never park in areas that block emergency routes or equipment, access to fire aisles, or stairways and fire equipment.
-Lower forks to the floor. - Tilt the upright forward until the forks are level and flat on the floor. - Place control handle in full turn and raise handle to "UP" position to apply brake. - Turn keyswitch to "OFF" position and remove key. - Block drive wheel to prevent accidental roll. - · Turn key in to proper authority. - Plug in battery charger if necessary.
+- Park truck in dasignated parking area.

+- Lower forks to the floor.

+- Place control handle in full turn and raise handle to "up" position to apply brake.

+- Turn keyswitch to "off" position and remove key.

+- Block drive wheel to prevent accidental roll.

+- Turn key in to proper authority.

+- Plug in battery charger if necessary.